jeevanjoseph/oci-notes/Storage.md

   * useful for large files.
 Max object size is 10TB.
   * Parts can be from 10MB to 50GB per part.
   * Parts need part numbers and are consecutive - 1-10,000 is the range.
+* __Lifecycle Rules__
+  * can be based on prefixes.
+  * Only actions are __Archive__ and __Delete__.
+  * There is __NO__ lifecylce rule to __RESTORE__
+  * For an Archive tier bucket, the only lifecycle operation is delete.
+* __Pre Authenticated Requests__
+  * Provides a method for exposing a bucket or object for anonymoud access
+    * The Creator of the PAR needs to have access that is being granted.
+    * PAR can be timelimited (URL expires after time limit)
+    * Can be bucket scoped or object scoped.
+    * Permissions for object scope can be RO, WO, and RW.
+    * Permissions for bucket scope can be WO.
+Cannot read for PARs that are bucket scoped.
+    * Users cannot list the contents of a bucket (there is no RO access PAR to a bucket)
+    * PARs are not tied to user's dreds, user can change passwords and will still work
+    * __DO__ depend on the user and his permissions, if the User is deleted, the PARs will fail.
+If the permissions of the user who generated the PAR no longer allow the operation, it fails.

+### File Storage Service.

+* AD local service, provides exa-scale storage.
+* Uses NFSv3.
+* Data can be snapshotted.
+The snapshots are charged by the storage they consume.
+* Can scale on demand without pre-provisioning
+* Encrypted by default.
+* __Setup__
+  1. A File system is created.
+Its not accessible yet.
+It needs to be exported to a mount target.
+  2. A _MOUNT TARGET_ created.
+This is an IP address or a host name - acts as a network path to reach the filesystem.
+     * default 2 mount targets per AD for each tenancy.
+     * A _MOUNT TARGET_ can export 100 fielsystems.
+     * This _MOUNT TARGET_ is localized to an AD, its IP is coming from a AD local subnet.
+     * It requires 3 IPs , one primary, one for HA and a third one.
+       * The two IP addresses are not shown to the user, so if the user manually grabs an ip for use on a resource, that can lead to issues because the user might inadvertedly grab a IP used by the mount target.
+     * Best practice is to create the _MOUNT TARGETS_ in their own subnet and use seclists.
+  3. The FS is exported to (associated with) the _MOUNT TARGET_.
+     * An _EXPORT_ associates the _MOUNT TARGET_ with an __EXPORT PATH__.
+     * An _EXPORT PATH_ is defined when exporting a filesystem and provides a unique path under the _MOUNT TARGET_ to access the filesystem.
+     * The _EXPORT_ is added to the _EXPORT SET_ of the _MOUNT TARGET_, which is list of exports and the paths.
+* Summary
+  * Mount Target is an IP that maintains an _EXPORT SET_.
+  * Each _EXPORT_ in the _EXPORT SET_ has a unique(within the _MOUNT TARGET_) path called the _EXPORT PATH_ and a corresponding File System.
+  *